tawhidkhn63/library-management-project/README.md

 # Library Management Project

 This is a full-stack web application for managing a library system.
-The project consists of a backend API built with .NET Core and a React frontend application, both of which allow users to manage books, authors, and customers.
+The project consists of a backend API built with .NET Core and a React frontend application, both of which allow Librarians and Customers to view and interact with books.

 ## Librarian UI Screen